Getúlio Vargas: Nationalism and domestic policy as dictator

-Wartime leader and fall

-Foreign policy, pre-war
+Pre-war foreign policy

 In Europe, Nazi Germany viewed Brazil as a key trading partner.
 From 1933 to 1938 (a time period encompassing parts of all three periods of Vargas's first presidency), German-Brazilian trade magnified.
 Principally, Germany bought Brazilian cotton in return for German industrial goods, all the while the United Kingdom being the main loser.
 Germany hoped to lure Brazil into the German politico-military sphere.
 They sold weapons to Brazil and offered technical training, and the 1937 coup was praised in Germany and Italy.
 The U.K. did have a major role in aiding Vargas's police and intelligence forces, though.
 British agents provided information on foreign threats and assisted the country during the 1935 communist uprising.

 Meanwhile, in the aftermath of the 1937 coup, the United States immediately asked for an explanation from Brazil's ambassador Aranha.
 The U.S. recognized Brazil's strategic position on the Atlantic coast and the potential of it playing a vital role in dominating air and sea traffic.
 The American military worried the coup would bring Brazil closer to Nazi Germany, aware of Vargas' advisers', specifically Dutra's and Monteiro's, beliefs.
 They had been struggling to influence Brazil, and the existence of a large German-speaking population in Brazil's South strengthened American fears of the Vargas dictatorship.
 Under U.S. President Franklin D. Roosevelt, the United States began the Good Neighbor policy toward Latin America in what Bourne describes as a modern Monroe Doctrine.
 Similar to pre-World War I, the U.S. State Department also denounced the German trade policy.
 The military tried to counter German offers of arms and training, but they failed.
 Vargas had, in fact, tried to negotiate to obtain U.S. military equipment first, but the isolationist United States Congress refused, even outlawed, foreign arms sales.

-In 1937, Vargas offered U.S. President Franklin D. Roosevelt the use of Brazilian coastal bases, but the offer was refused.
+In 1937, Vargas offered U.S. president Franklin D. Roosevelt the use of Brazilian coastal bases, but the offer was refused.
 This was most likely because Roosevelt was either to follow the U.S. Congress or abandon them, for if he did accept the offer it would have looked like he was preparing for war.
-In 1938, Vargas sent Aimée de Heeren (see Personal life and interim) to Paris as a secret agent to investigate the situation in Europe.
-Through Helmuth James von Moltke she obtained secret information about Hitler's plans for the Jewish population, prompting her to use "all her influence" on the President to distance Brazil from the Axis powers.
 In 1939, at the beginning of the Second World War, Vargas and Roosevelt both remained neutral, though Vargas continued to foster relations with the Axis powers.
 By 1941, however, Vargas still left his options open, approving a plan to modernize North and Northeast airports by Pan American Airways under a contract by the U.S. army.